Alamode89/CS152Lab-Group14/README.md

 Here are some additional details about this language:
   - A comment is initiated by "//" and extends to the end of the current line.
 A comment can also be a block and is created by initiating it with " /* " and ends until " */ " is encountered.
-  - A vaild identifier in SmortLanguage-S must begin with a letter, followed by any number of letters, numbers, or underscores.
-The identifies must contains no whitespaces and must end in either a letter or a number.
+  - A vaild identifier in SmortLanguage-S must begin with a lowercase letter, followed by any number of upper or lowercase letters, numbers, or underscores.
+The identifier must contains no whitespaces and must end in either a lower or uppercase letter or a number.
   - SmortLanguage-S is case sensitive.
   - A whitespace in SmortLanguage-S occurs when a blank space, tab, or newline is encountered.